 - Members of the top placing team will receive $25 and a scholarship from the College of Education and Earth Sciences.

-Entrepreneurship Investigation Challenge
+Entrepreneurship Investigation (ESI) Challenge

 The ESI Challenge involves 4-H'ers working in teams, getting creative and applying subject matter knowledge to build a business solution to a problem facing society today.
 No previous experience with ESI or business development is necessary to enter this competition.
 It is recommended that teams have 4-H’ers who have skills or interests in team roles such as a creative artist; a financial wizard and/or the marketing genius.
 The top teams will be recognized during the award ceremonies on Tuesday afternoon.

-- Your Challenge Team can have minimum of three or four members.
+- Your Challenge Team can have a minimum of three or four members.
 If you can’t find someone in your county who is interested in being on your team, your county extension office will help you find someone from a surrounding county.

 - Your team will develop a concept plan for your solution to the problem.